eduardc77/Escaping-Combine-Async-Example/README.md

 ## Description
 An Escaping-Combine-Async Example that downloads images from the 'https://picsum.photos' url using @escaping, combine and async/await methods of fetching data.
+And allowing opening photos full screen with zooming and panning gesture support.

 ## Features:
 - Pull to refresh